rtudtu/TaskTracker/README.md

 -Users may assign tasks (only tasks that are assigned to them currently) to other Users
 -Time spent is input when users 'Complete' a task or update it with the 'Complete' Button
+NOTE: Do not create more than 1 user or task when on the same page - come back to the register page or come back to the 'create task' page to create another

 # To Start Server: